 Product ID Description Category Color TEST-001 Blue T-Shirt Shirts Blue TEST-002 Red T-Shirt SHIRTS Red TEST-003 White T-Shirt T-SHIRTS White TEST-003 Long Sleeve Dress Shirt Red TEST-005 Short Sleeve Dress Shirts Yellow

-When you paste from Excel into the import window, Finale shows you a summary of the number of rows being imported as new products and the number of existing products being updated.
+When you paste from the spreadsheet into the import window, Finale shows you a summary of the number of rows being imported as new products, as well as the number of existing products being updated.
 It also summarizes any errors, such as multiple rows with the same product IDs.
-Can you see the error in this example preview?

 Completing the Operation